eamonnofarrell/PythonProject2018/README.md

  </details>

 * Describe Data
-    * Examine shape of Data
-    * We can see that all of the data is numeric and that the class value on the end is the dependent variable that we want to make predictions about.

-    Describe Data
-We can now look at the shape of the data.

-We can take a look at the first 60 rows of data by printing the data frame directly.

-print(data)
-1
-print(data)
-We can see that all of the data is numeric and that the class value on the end is the dependent variable that we want to make predictions about.

-At the end of the data dump we can see the description of the data frame itself as a 768 rows and 9 columns.
-So now we have idea of the shape of our data.
+    * The data frame consists of 150 rows and 5 columns.

-Next we can get a feeling for the distribution of each attribute by reviewing summary statistics.
+    * Next we can get a feeling for the distribution of each attribute by reviewing summary statistics.

-print(data.describe())
-1
-print(data.describe())
-This displays a table of detailed distribution information for each of the 9 attributes in our data frame.
-Specifically: the count, mean, standard deviation, min, max, and 25th, 50th (median), 75th percentiles.

-We can review these statistics and start noting interesting facts about our problem.
+    * We can review these statistics and start noting interesting facts about our problem.
 Such as the average number of pregnancies is 3.8, the minimum age is 21 and some people have a body mass index of 0, which is impossible and a sign that some of the attribute values should be marked as missing.

 * Perform initial analysis
     * Import [Pandas](https://en.wikipedia.org/wiki/Pandas_(software)) and [NumPy](https://en.wikipedia.org/wiki/NumPy) from Python Data Analysis Library
     * [Pandas](https://en.wikipedia.org/wiki/Pandas_(software)) is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the [Python](https://www.python.org/) programming language.